Sadia Bashir: Early life and education

 Sadia Bashir was born into a family where women's education was not prioritised.
 Determined to study at an English-medium school, she self-funded her education through tutoring and stitching clothes.
 After enrolling, she struggled to adjust due to her family's socio-economic background and sought refuge in the school library, where she independently explored graphic design, computer science, and gaming.
 Her interest in gaming began during childhood while playing video games with her brother's friends.

 By age 13, Bashir had started designing her own games.
-She continued working part-time to finance her university education, eventually earning a Bachelor of Science in Computer Science.
-She later completed a Master's degree in Computer Science with specialisations in Artificial intelligence and Software Engineering, as well as a certification in Video Game Production Processes from COMSATS University Islamabad.
+She continued working part-time to finance her university education, eventually earning a Bachelor of Science in computer science.
+She later completed a master's degree in computer science.